{{ item.label }}: {{ item.title }}

 Follow the conference on X #PhysicalSMI

 This conference will focus on the 10 key actions outlined in the ‘Improving the physical health of people living with severe mental illness’ NHS England guidance.
-We will take a practical case study based approach to assessing, monitoring and improving the physical health outcomes of people with serious mental illness.
+We will take a practical case study based approach to assessing, monitoring and improving the physical health outcomes of people with severe mental illness.

 There will be an emphasis on integrated working, and through learning from organisations that have succeeded in addressing the challenge of improving the physical health of people with mental health conditions and improving practice.